Some contents or functionalities here are not available due to your cookie preferences!

 #CritterCornerDiadem Leaf-nosed Bat (Photo Credit Tolga Bat Hospital) – Deep within the rainforests of north-eastern Queensland lives one of Australia’s most striking bats: the Diadem Leaf-nosed Bat (Hipposideros diadema reginae).

-This subspecies of the widespread Hipposideros diadema is found only in Queensland, from Cape York to Townsville and west to Chillagoe.
-With its regal nose-leaf, powerful bite, and unique hunting style, it plays a vital role in the rainforest ecosystem.
+This remarkable bat is the Australian subspecies of the widespread Hipposideros diadema, but H. d. reginae occurs only in Queensland, from Cape York south to Townsville and inland to areas such as Chillagoe.
+With its distinctive nose-leaf, powerful bite and unusual hunting behaviour, this microbat plays an important role in maintaining balance within rainforest ecosystems.

-These bats are formidable insect-eaters, specialising in hard-shelled beetles that many other bats cannot crack.
-Their strong jaws and large teeth allow them to crunch through scarab and click beetles with ease.
+These bats are formidable insect hunters.
+Their strong jaws and large teeth allow them to crush hard-shelled insects such as scarab beetles and click beetles that other bats may struggle to eat.

-In Australia, Diadem Leaf-nosed Bats roost year-round in caves, disused mines, culverts, tree hollows, and even old buildings.
-They prefer large domed chambers with warm, humid air, and colonies may range from solitary males to gatherings of more than 250 bats.
-Each individual keeps a respectful 20 cm distance from its neighbour as they hang.
+Across northern Queensland, Diadem Leaf-nosed Bats roost year-round in caves, disused mines, culverts, buildings and occasionally tree hollows.
+They tend to favour large chambers with warm, humid conditions and high domed ceilings.
+Colonies may range from solitary individuals to groups of more than 250 bats, with each animal hanging separately and keeping a small distance from its neighbours.

 Fun Facts About the Diadem Leaf-nosed Bat